 On the back of the tufted and dyed raw product, the x-SBR latex precoating is applied with aluminium hydroxide as flame retardant in order to anchor the bottom loop (filaments and tufts) of the pile yarn in the carrier layer.
-Subsequently, a second precoat and the backing fabric are applied.
-The second precoat is used to bond the textile backing to the raw product; the laminate is fixed through subsequent drying.
+Subsequently, the hot bitumen mass, into which a glass-fibre fleece is laid to support solidification, is applied.
+Then, the coating is covered with a fleece made of PP. The finished carpet must be solidified in a cooling unit.

-Before the merchandise is wound up, the edges of the rolled goods are cut off.
+Finally, the rolled goods are cut into tiles.

-- 2.2 Health, safety and place of manufacture are complied with. - environmental aspects during production
+2.2 Health, safety and environmental aspects during production